Skip to main content

 • Chills

-• Practice good hand hygiene: Remember to wash your hands regularly with soap and water, especially after using the toilet, and before and after preparing and eating food.
+Frequently wash your hands with antibacterial soap or liquid hand wash for at least 20 seconds.
+Do this, especially after using the toilet, eating or drinking, and before and after handling food.

 Cook food thoroughly